2nd trimester pregnancy: What to expect

-- Frequently asked questions.
-Pregnancy FAQ169.
+- Frequently asked questions: Pregnancy FAQ169.
 Skin conditions during pregnancy.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq169.pdf?dmc=1&ts=20140106T1519409256.
-Accessed Jan.
-6, 2014.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Skin-Conditions-During-Pregnancy.
+Accessed Oct.
+21, 2019.

-- Frequently asked questions.
-Gynecologic problems FAQ050.
-Urinary tract infections.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq050.pdf?dmc=1&ts=20140214T1301512165.
-Accessed Jan.
-6, 2014.
+- Frequently asked questions: Gynecologic problems FAQ050.
+Urinary tract infections (UTIs).
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Urinary-Tract-Infections.
+Accessed Oct.
+21, 2019.

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ004.
+- Frequently asked questions: Labor, delivery and postpartum care FAQ004.
 How to tell when labor begins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq004.pdf?dmc=1&ts=20140106T1623284920.
-Accessed Jan.
-6, 2014.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/How-to-Tell-When-Labor-Begins.
+Accessed Oct.
+21, 2019.